Prohibited AI Practices Under the EU AI Act

 Article 5 of the EU AI Act (Regulation 2024/1689) draws a hard line.
 Certain uses of artificial intelligence are considered so fundamentally incompatible with EU values — human dignity, non-discrimination, democracy, and the rule of law — that they are banned outright, regardless of any safeguards a provider or deployer might put in place.

-These prohibitions took effect on February 2, 2025, making them the first provisions of the regulation to become enforceable.
+The original eight prohibitions took effect on February 2, 2025, making them the first provisions of the regulation to become enforceable.
 Violations carry the highest penalty tier: up to €35 million or 7% of global annual turnover.

 This article examines each prohibited practice in detail, explains the rationale behind the ban, and identifies the narrow exceptions where they exist.
+Sections are ordered to follow the lettering of Article 5(1).

 1. Manipulative and Deceptive AI Techniques